vert1c4l/June_SECDSM_CTF/README.md

 Well, the file name is right, it does have some pretty colors...
 But what do I do with- \*gestures wildly\*- *this*?

 ### Step 9
-I try running the prettycolors image through aperisolve as well.
+I try running prettycolors.png through aperisolve as well.
 Nothing of value is returned.
 I felt like I was getting nowhere with this new picture, so I went back and checked a few things from the original image.

 2 items stuck out to me upon further review:
 1) The strings contained a weird block of code:
 `+++++ +++[- >++++ ++++< ]>+++ +++++ ++++. <++++ +[->+ ++++< ]>.<+ +++++
 ++[-> ----- ---<] >---- -.<++ +++[- >++++ +<]>+ +++++ ++++. <++++ ++[->